Chrysler Voyager: Year to year changes

+Safety

 Fifth generation (2008–2016)

 Chrysler introduced the new Grand Voyager for 2008 and successfully positioned it in the automotive market as a luxury MPV suited for large families.
-The Grand Voyager is visually identical to the Chrysler Town & Country which is sold in the North American and South American markets.
+Some versions of Grand Voyager are visually identical to the Chrysler Town & Country which is sold in the North American and South American markets.
 In a similar fashion to the other large multi-purpose vehicles (MPVs) on the market, the Grand Voyager was sold with a standard diesel engine in Europe.
 This was also the first generation of the model that was not sold as the Chrysler Grand Caravan; markets in which it was previously sold under that nameplate received as either the Grand Voyager or Town & Country.

 However, the seating is arranged in the 2–2–3 (front to rear) layout common in North America, rather than the 2–3–2 layout often seen in SUVs and MPVs in Europe.
 On right-hand drive (RHD) models the gear shift lever is placed on a floor-mounted console between the seats, in contrast to the instrument panel positioning found on LHD models.